storj/docs/app/(docs)/object-mount/linux/page.md

 ## What’s Covered

-The many guides in this Linux section will cover the installation, configuration, and use of Object Mount on multiple flavors of Linux &mdash; navigate to what you need when you need it!
+The many guides in this Linux section will cover the installation, configuration, and use of Object Mount on multiple flavors of Linux.

+Navigate to what you need when you need it,

 Object Mount’s Linux-specific content includes:
 - Getting Started Guides